What is a Process Approach?

 - The organization’s’ overall function- the series of processes

 - Processes – the conversion of inputs into output

 - Results – Products and services resulting from processes

 - Environment – preventing pollution and waste to improve the new bottom-line

 - Safety removing unacceptable risks for the people supporting the processes

 The Process Approach enables the organization to meet customer requirements and deliver continual improvement.

 Visualizing a process approach can be extremely beneficial.
 It allows you to interact and map out your process.
 This can allow you to better organize the process and is often a helpful tool.

-A turtle diagram is another great tool your organization can use for a visual aid for processes.
-This tool helps identify inputs, outputs, criteria and other information to allow you to effectively execute and improve processes.
+A turtle diagram is another great tool your organization can use as a visual aid for processes.
+This tool helps identify inputs, outputs, criteria, and other information to allow you to effectively execute and improve processes.